 Because the labor movement threatens the major profits of capitalist exploitation it has been met by the full force of internal military interventions.
 We have already mentioned the so-called "Industrial Wars" of the 1870's in the United States.
 Throughout the 20th Century the labor movement has been suppressed frequently by military force in country after country around the world, with the extreme case being that of fascist regimes where the labor movement has often been the first social movement to be brutally crushed.

-The labor movement has been weakened in recent years by the flight of industrial enterprises away from the Northern countries where workers have a history of trade union organization and their relocation into poor countries of the South where it has been easier for government-supported capital to suppress trade union organizing.
+The labor movement in the North has been weakened in recent years by the flight of industrial enterprises into poor countries of the South where it has been easier for government-supported capital to suppress trade union organizing.
 This is an important cause of the growing gap in wealth between rich and poor countries as well as the gap between rich and poor populations within each country.

 The labor movement has provided important inputs into other social movements.
 For example, the great marches of the civil rights movement in the United States associated with Martin Luther King, Jr. were organized by trade union activists.
 And as shown in my book The American Peace Movements (1985), the peace movements attained their greatest strength when the labor movement joined forces with them.